Hiding Visual Information via Obfuscating Adversarial Perturbations: Introduction

 \section{Introduction}

-In recent years, deep neural networks (DNNs) have been deeply researched and achieved great achievements.
-To enable DNN-based artificial intelligence systems to provide extensive and convenient services, more and more DNNs are deployed in cloud environments, bringing efficient access to various users.
-This requires developers or users to upload their private data to DNNs in the cloud.
-However, the cloud environments are typically untrustworthy \cite{ref1}, with problems such as data leakage and identity theft \cite{ref2}.
-Therefore, how to effectively protect the private information in the cloud has always been a common concern \cite{ref3,ref4,ref5}.
-In this paper, we mainly focus on the visual privacy protection, which is crucial and urgent in the real world.
+Deep neural networks (DNNs) have been widely applied in the computer vision \cite{lecun1998gradient,he2016deep,2017Mask}.
+However, the increasing leakage and misuse of visual information has raised serious concerns \cite{wang2022deepfake,kaur2020comprehensive}, especially in fields such as face \cite{li2022towards, li2023unconstrained, zhou2021towards} and medicine \cite{8357580, alom2019recurrent, hu2021advanced}.
+A representative case is the security issue of data stored in the cloud environment \cite{ref3,ref4,ref5}.
+Due to potential vulnerabilities in cyberspace \cite{ref1}, uploaded private images can be easily stolen and used maliciously \cite{ref2}.
+Therefore, it is meaningful and urgent to explore effective strategies to protect visual information.

-There are two classic types of methods suitable for visual privacy protection in the cloud environments \cite{ref7}: homomorphic encryption (HE)-based methods \cite{ref11,ref12,ref13} and perceptual encryption (PE)-based methods \cite{ref6,ref7,ref8,ref9,ref10}.
-However, affected by the nonlinear activation functions in DNNs, HE-based methods are difficult to perform well on advanced DNNs \cite{ref7}.
-Although PE-based methods are applicable to DNNs, existing methods typically require retraining with data in the encrypted domain to guarantee accuracy on encrypted data \cite{ref6,ref7}.
-This results in interferes with the performance on the original data and additional resource consumption (especially for large models).
+A classic strategy is visual information hiding, which mainly consists of two types \cite{ref7}: Homomorphic Encryption (HE)-based methods \cite{ref11,ref12,ref13}, Perceptual Encryption (PE)-based methods \cite{ref6,ref7,ref8,ref9,ref10} and steganography method \cite{kishore2021fixed,zhang2019steganogan}.
+Affected by the nonlinear activation functions in DNNs, HE-based methods are difficult to perform well on advanced DNNs \cite{ref7}.
+Although PE-based methods apply to DNNs, existing methods typically require retraining with data in the encrypted domain to guarantee accuracy on encrypted data \cite{ref6,ref7}.
+This affect the performance of service model on raw data and cause additional resource consumption (especially for large models).
+The steganography method can hide the visual information of sensitive data into another image, but it does not guarantee that the service model can correctly recognize the protected image.